 - TT Electronics intends to expand its on-line training programmes to include specific training modules on Modern Slavery.

-Approved by the Board of TT Electronics plc on 2 December 2019 and signed on its behalf by:
+Approved by the Board of TT Electronics plc on 1 December 2020.

-[i] TT Electronics Integrated Manufacturing Services Limited, TT Electronics IoT Solutions Limited, Welwyn Components Limited
+[i] TT Electronics IoT Solutions Limited, Welwyn Components Limited

 Chief Executive Officer